matschaffer/redsnakephilly.org/sponsors.markdown

 [![Cyrus Innovation](/images/sponsors/cyrus.png)][cyrus]

-Cyrus Innovation is an Agile Software Development consulting firm specializing in Agile coaching.
+[Cyrus Innovation](cyrus) is an Agile Software Development consulting firm specializing in Agile coaching.
 We work with midsize to large companies in the Northeast that want to adopt or improve Agile methodologies in their development teams.
-Cyrus has 30 employees, which makes us big enough to have capacity for large engagements, and still small enough for our principals to be involved in each project.We choose our staff carefully and train them as developers first and then as coaches.
+Cyrus has 30 employees, which makes us big enough to have capacity for large engagements, and still small enough for our principals to be involved in each project.
+We choose our staff carefully and train them as developers first and then as coaches.
 Cyrus developer-coaches have a deep understanding of Agile principles and practices and the ability to transfer that knowledge.

 [cyrus]: http://www.cyrusinnovation.com